International Women's Day events: How to show solidarity

 -- Others are calling for simple forms of acknowledgment such as smiling at a fellow woman on the streets.

+The national strike movement, a "Day Without a Woman," on Wednesday coincides with International Women's Day.
+It aims to draw attention to inequities working women face compared to men, from wage disparity to harassment to job insecurity.

+Organizers are also urging women to avoid shopping for the day -- unless they are spending money at businesses owned by minorities and women.

 Not everyone will be joining the protesters.
 Some women say they can't afford to take a day off for "A Day without a Woman," which is part of the day's tribute.

-Some women will take a day off work to highlight the role of women, and not everyone is applauding.
+Some women will take a day off work to highlight the role of women.
+But not everyone is applauding.

+"The #adaywithoutwomen protestors should check their privilege.
+Many women have a family to feed and can't afford a day off," Kassy Dillon tweeted.